 Get that deli meat sliced very thin, but not shaved.
 Pick up one slice at a time and drape it on the bread in little waves so each piece has some air in it.
 Trust me, this makes a difference in the sandwich-eating experience.
 Plus, it looks so much prettier, and you eat with your eyes too, right?

 What should I serve with smoked turkey and brie sandwiches?

-I’d pair this sandwich with some nice crunchy salt and vinegar kettle chips, or maybe some of my favorite sun-dried tomato pasta salad.
+I’d pair this sandwich with some nice crunchy salt and vinegar kettle chips, a homemade refrigerator dill pickle spear or maybe some of my favorite sun-dried tomato pasta salad.

 More delicious sandwich recipes